The theologies that brought us here are not the theologies that will lead us forward.

 A new millennium needs new ways of thinking about god and our world.

 Through my writing I’m joining the great conversation with many other theologians and thinkers as we chart a new way forward.

-I’ve written several books including the award winning A Human-Shaped God: Theology of an Embodied God which is the first in a series of books that will explore the ways in which god’s limitations produce god’s ability to meaningfully relate to the world.
+I’ve written several books including the 2024 Grawemeyer Award in Religion winning A Human-Shaped God: Theology of an Embodied God which is the first in a series of books that will explore the ways in which god’s limitations produce god’s ability to meaningfully relate to the world.

 Here are a few of my writings that are accessible online: